daylennguyen/SmandleBlog_gatsby-netlify-cms/README.md

 > - and data prefetching.
 All out of the box.
 I didn’t believe the speed until I tried it myself.

 [Netlify CMS](https://www.netlifycms.org)
+>	An all-in-one workflow that combines global deployment, continuous integration, and automatic HTTPS.

 [Netlify](https://www.netlify.com)
 >for continuous deployment, and CDN distribution.